pulumi/pulumi/developer-docs/architecture/resource-registration.md

    states.
 3. Pre-process input properties for ignored changes by setting any properties mentioned in the event's ignore changes list to their old value (if any)
-4. If the event indicates that the resource should be imported, issue an `ImportStep` to the step executor and return.
+4. If the event indicates that the resource should be imported, issue an `ImportStep` to the [step exectuor] and return.
 5. Call the resource's provider's `Check` method with the event's input properties and the resource's existing inputs, if any.
 The existing inputs may be used by the provider to repopulate default values for input properties that are automatically generated when the resource is created but should not be changed with subsequent updates (e.g. automatically generated names). `Check` returns a pre-processed bag of input values to be used with later calls to `Diff`, `Create`, and `Update`.
 6. Invoke any analyzers for the stack to perform additional validation of the resource's input properties.
 7. If the resource has no existing state, it is being created.
-Issue a `CreateStep` to the step executor and return.
+Issue a `CreateStep` to the [step exectuor] and return.
 8. Diff the resource in order to determine whether it must be updated, replaced, delete-before-replaced, or has no changes.
 Diffing is covered in detail later on, but typically consists of calling the reosource's provider's `Diff` method with the checked inputs from step 5.
-9. If the resource has no changes, issue a `SameStep` to the step executor and return.
+9. If the resource has no changes, issue a `SameStep` to the [step exectuor] and return.
-10. If the resource is not being replaced, issue an `UpdateStep` to the step executor and return.
+10. If the resource is not being replaced, issue an `UpdateStep` to the [step exectuor] and return.
 11. If the resource is being replaced, call the resource's provider's `Check` method again, but with no existing inputs.
 This call ensures that the input properties used to create the replacement resource do not reuse generated defaults from the existing resource.
-12. If the replacement resource is being created before the original is deleted (a normal replacement), issue a `CreateStep` and a `DeleteStep` to the step executor and return.
+12. If the replacement resource is being created before the original is deleted (a normal replacement), issue a `CreateStep` and a `DeleteStep` to the [step exectuor] and return.
 13. At this point, the resource must be deleted before its replacement is created (this is the "delete-before-replace" case).
 Calculate the set of dependent resources that must be deleted prior to deleting the resource being replaced.
     The details of this calculation are covered in a later section.
-Once the set of deletions has been calculated, issue a sequence of `DeleteStep`s followed by a single `CreateStep` to the step executor.
+Once the set of deletions has been calculated, issue a sequence of `DeleteStep`s followed by a single `CreateStep` to the [step exectuor].

 Note that all steps that are issued to the step generator are fire-and-forget.
 Once steps have been issues, the step generator moves on to process the next `RegisterResourceEvent`.
-It is the responsibility of the step executor to communicate the results of each step back to the resource monitor.
+It is the responsibility of the [step exectuor] to communicate the results of each step back to the [resource monitor].

 Once the Pulumi program has exited, the step generator determines which existing resources must be deleted by taking the difference between the set of registered resources and the set of existing resources.
 These resources are scheduled